Frequently Asked Questions Life Water Factory Wilp

 The helophyte filter is a natural filtration with a natural appearance, consisting of a number of purification steps.
 With the help of oxygen plants, the so-called helophytes, the rainwater is purified and the purified sewage water made ecologically suitable.
 With the clean and ecologically suitable water, we feed the Twellos stream.

-The total costs for this project amount to € 7,365,711.
+The costs for the test phase of the project are € 7,365,711.
 The European Union attaches great importance to innovative projects.
 That is why, as part of LIFE Water Factory, the water factory receives financial support from the LIFE Program of the European Union.
 The subsidy amounts to € 2,498,901.

 Location of the water factory

 We are looking for a place south of the A1 near Schoneveld Breeding and Attero.
 It is important that the water plant comes as close as possible to the start of the Twellos stream to feed the stream with clean water.
 In addition, traffic access must take place on the Sluinerweg.
 This is not to cause a nuisance for the environment.

 We want to use water locally as much as possible and not to transport it over long distances.
 The renovation of the Terwolde water treatment plant and the waste water transport system in the municipality of Voorst is an opportunity to do this better.
 The waste water south of the A1 will be treated locally in Wilp in the future.
 With the clean, purified water we feed the Twellos stream that can use this water and thus get a better quality.

 We do not yet know that exactly.
 The building plans have not yet been made and depend on the space required for the technical installation.
 In addition, we are installing a so-called helophyte filter of approximately 2.5 to 4 hectares.
 We started a pilot project at the Terwolde sewage treatment plant in 2019.
 We test the required technology in this.
 Only when we know the results of the pilot can we make building plans.
 The results will be known at the end of 2019.

 Local residents and environment